morganoneka/CarpentriesNotes/UnixShell03.md

 (explain what recursive means here?)

+# Activities
+## Renaming files
+Suppose you created a file called `statstics.txt`.
+It was only after creating and saving this file that you realize you misspelled the file name!
+Which of these commands could you use to fix the mistake?
+Do you know what the other commands would do?

+1. cp statstics.txt statistics.txt
+1. mv statstics.txt statistics.txt
+1. mv statstics.txt .
+1. cp statstics.txt .

+### Answer
+Number 2

+## Moving and copying
+Consider the following commands and their outputs:
+- pwd
+  - /Users/jamie/data
+- ls
+  - proteins.dat
+- mkdir recombine
+- mv proteins.dat recombine/
+- cp recombine/proteins.dat ../proteins-saved.dat

+Which of these would be the result if we typed "ls"?
+1. proteins-saved.dat
+2. recombine
+3. proteins.dat recombine
+4. proteins-saved.dat

+### Answer
+Number 2.

 # Removing
 `rm science_paper.txt`.
 If we use `ls` we can see that the file is gone.
 Be careful, though.
-REmoving is FOREVER!
+Removing is FOREVER!
 There is no trash bin to un-delete files from.

 We can use `rm` safely though.
 Let's create a file: `touch temp.txt`.
-If we do `rm -i temp.txt`, we are prompted before it gets eleted.
+If we do `rm -i temp.txt`, we are prompted before it gets deleted.

 ## Removing directories
 IF we try `rm thesis` we see that doesn't work.
 Instead, `rm -r thesis`.
 Super dangerous—use `rm -r -i thesis`.